raindevteam/rain/README.md

 After running that command a few things should happen, and may vary if you're on... yep windows!

 If you're on Linux the installation probably had a build error but installed anyway.
-If the build error was about some optional dependency from the IRC library then there's no need to worry, it was an optional dependency afterall (the problem seems common too, but really there's no need to worry).
+If the build error was about some optional dependency from the IRC library then there's no need to worry.

 On Windows however, you may have some more fatal errors.
-If one such error happens to be a node-gyp build error, you might need to install [MS Visual C++](https://www.visualstudio.com/en-us/downloads/download-visual-studio-vs).
+If one such error happens to be a node-gyp build error for a dependency actually needed for the IRC library, you might need to install [MS Visual C++](https://www.visualstudio.com/en-us/downloads/download-visual-studio-vs).
 Yeah, sorry about that.
 If you got any other problems related to node-gyp go read it's installation section on the readme [here](https://github.com/TooTallNate/node-gyp/).
-You don't have to actually install anything, just make sure you meet the requirements.
+You don't have to actually install anything, just make sure you meet the requirements (Ok, you might need to install missing requirements if you're actually missing them, I partially lied).

-RainBot also comes with some modules that need the npm install command ran for.
-If you look at the modules directory, perform what just did for the modules rcal and rbrella.
-Both their directories will have a package.json.
-And for Windows users... there should be no gotcha this time.

 #### Set up the Config

-At this point you're practically done, just set up your settings in the config.js file found in the config file.
+At this point you're practically done, just set up your settings in the config.js file found in the config folder.
 The process.env things are for those who know about node, and if you don't, you should totally read up on it a little!
 Otherwise feel free to get rid of them and put your own settings in there.
 I've left comments to guide you!

 #### Fly!